99x-incubator/earnshark-sdk-js/README.md

 * getAllLicensesOfProduct - Retrieve all the license data for a particular product
 * addNewSubscription - Add a new subscription to a product
 * getPaymentURL - Returns the payment portal URL for a subscription(linked to PayPal)
+* getAccountPayments - Returns all the payment transactions associated with the account

 ##Usage Sample